Grizzlies vs. Lakers Injury Report Today - April 26

 Grizzlies Season Insights

-- In their last 10 games, the Grizzlies have been scoring 112.9 points per contest, an average that's a little lower than the 116.9 they've scored over the course of the 2022-23 season.
+- The Grizzlies have been putting up 112.9 points per contest in their last 10 times on the court, an average that's slightly lower than the 116.9 they've scored over the course of the 2022-23 season.

-- Memphis knocks down 12 three-pointers per game (16th in the league) compared to its opponents' 13.
-It shoots 35.1% from deep while its opponents hit 35.5% from long range.

 - The Grizzlies rank 14th in the NBA with 112.3 points scored per 100 possessions, and second in the league defensively with 108.3 points conceded per 100 possessions.